 Veteran Affairs (VA)

 The U.S. Department of veteran affairs manages this type of government-backed mortgage.
 Unlike the FHA mortgage, it is only offered to military service members (both serving and retired) and their family members.
 It requires no down payment.
 This means that if you qualify for the loan, you can apply for a mortgage with zero-percent down payment.

-The U.S. Department of agriculture also organizes a loan program to support people living in the rural area.
+The U.S. Department of Agriculture also organizes a loan program to support people living in rural areas.
 The loan scheme is managed by the rural housing services (RHS).
-It is available to those who have steady, low- or median-income source and who are not able to secure financing through other conventional means.
+It is available to those who have steady, low- or median-income sources and who are not able to secure financing through other conventional means.
 It does not require a down payment of more than 3.5-percent.

-Fixed-rate Mortgage is the type that has a fixed rate throughout the repayment period.
+This type of mortgage has a fixed rate throughout the repayment period.
 This means that your monthly payment is fixed, and you know the total cost of your mortgage for the entire term.
 However, on the other side, it is non-adjustable.
-If you want to take advantage of lower interest rate, you will have to refinance, and this will require you to pay another closing cost.
+If you want to take advantage of a lower interest rate, you will have to refinance, and this will require you to pay another closing cost.